Forlornicus/ForlornWare/README.md

 - Simple modern UI layout

 ForlornWare is intended for users who want a solid foundation for custom exploit development without unnecessary complexity.

+## THIS IS MADE FOR EDUCATIONAL PURPOSES ONLY!
+## I AM NOT LIABLE FOR ANY DAMAGES CAUSED BY THIS EDUCATIONAL CHEAT!